lukasamd/MyBB-Profile-Visitors/README.md

 * Users can disable this feature in UCP
 * Force save data (even if it has been disabled by user)

-## Donate

-This plugin add link to author website (only for web spiders).
-If you do not want this, do not use plugin, or make donate and contact author.